 Do I get free days? – YES, we will always try to allow one free day per week if you require this and if there are enough counters to cover the work.
 Afternoon excursions to spots in the surroundings with part of the counting team will be arranged as well.
 But this highly depends on the number of available counters and magnitude of bird migration and is thus not guaranteed, but we try our very best to make you happy.

 Is there internet connection in the hotel? – YES, there is rather slow but free WiFi in the hotel.
-Another possibility is a local SIM card, which can be purchased in most shops.
+Another possibility is a local SIM card, which can be purchased in most shops or upon arrival at the airport.

 How is the weather? – DIVERSE.
-August and September are rather hot with possible temperatures above 30°C, but nights can be chilly.
+September is rather hot with possible temperatures above 30°C, but nights can be chilly.
 October can be warm (10 to above 20°C), but rain and cold is also likely.
 This is already the time to bring hats and gloves.
-November and December are late autumn months with temperatures mainly below 10°C, rather windy and fresh.
+November can be cold with temperatures mainly below 10°C, rather windy and fresh.
 First snowfall can occur.
 Don’t forget sunscreen, sunglasses and a cap/hat throughout the counting season.

 Which birds can I see? – MANY.
 The easiest is to pick out your period and check the daily count data on Trektellen, eg. https://trektellen.nl/count/view/1533/20181115